MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-known-limitations.md

 author: rpapostolis
 ---

-# Known issues and limitations for work queues (preview)
+# Known limitations for work queues (preview)

 [This article is prerelease documentation and is subject to change.]

-## Known limitations

-The following table includes known limitations
+The following table lists known limitations for work queues in Power Automate for desktop.

 | **Limitation** | **Details** | **Potential workaround**
 |-------------------------|-------------------------|-------------------------|